 Remember, any open space can potentially store stuff, so label ALL of your storage locations, not just the ones that currently have stock.
 An open aisle?
 Name it, label it.
 An empty corner?
 Name it, label it.
 The tiny water heater closet?
 Name it, label it.

 And don’t pick just any name.
 You must have some logic to your location naming scheme.
-If you don’t, you’re setting yourself up for frustration down the road in ways that are difficult to anticipate.
-We’ll give you some advice on a naming scheme later in this guide, but no matter what you decide to call your locations, make sure they’re all labeled, and all the names are unique.
+If you don’t, you’re setting yourself up for frustration in ways that are difficult to anticipate.
+We’ll give you some advice on a naming scheme later in this guide to inventory basics.
+No matter what you decide to call your locations, make sure they’re all labeled, and all the names are unique.

 Labels that are easy to read help everyone work faster.
 For example, if the letters on your labels are so small that you have to be two feet away to read them, or if the labels blend in with rack colors, etc… You’ll be slowing down your operations and opening up yourself to mistakes.

-Labels that don’t clearly state which location they’re referring to (i.e. labels, with no arrows, on shelves that have shelves above and below) will cause the same delays and errors as poorly printed labels.
+Labels that don’t clearly state which location they’re referring to (i.e. shelf labels, with no arrows, and shelves above and below) will cause the same delays and errors as poorly printed labels.

 All of your items should have well defined, unique descriptions, for many of the same reasons that apply to locations.
-Without good descriptions, people can become confused about whether or not they have stock on an items, or what items needs to be ordered.
-It can also be hard to search for items in reports, or find similar items when searching your inventory system.
-Our opinions about creating good descriptions for your items are a little more firm and we’ll explain in greater detail later.
+Without good descriptions, people may be confused about whether they have stock on an item, or what items needs to be ordered.
+It can also be hard to search for items in reports, or find similar items in your inventory system.
+Our opinions about creating good descriptions for your items are thorough and we’ll explain in greater detail later.

-Item numbers also help uniquely identify items, but one of their greatest benefits is lost on people who haven’t used a software system to track their inventory: they serve as a shorthand, or abbreviated item description.
+Item numbers help uniquely identify items, but one of their greatest benefits is lost on people who haven’t used a software system to track their inventory: they serve as a shorthand, or abbreviated item description.
 When you are searching your inventory, making transactions, filling orders, filtering or searching reports, item numbers really come in handy.
 Instead of typing descriptions that can be hundreds of characters long, and hard to distinguish at a glance, most companies can use items numbers of only five or six characters or numbers in length.
 It makes it easier to use your inventory software, and anything that makes something easier, improves the chances that it will get done.
 For more tips, refer to our other guides in the Inventory Basics section under Resources.

-Units of Measure, things like “pcs” “ea” “lbs” “bags” etc… give meaning to quantities and they belong in their own separate place, outside of descriptions and the numeric quantity fields.
+Units of Measure, things like “pcs” “ea” “lbs” “bags” etc… give meaning to quantities.
+These units belong in their own separate place, outside of descriptions and the numeric quantity fields.
 Using well created and consistent units of measure will make stock levels, shipping quantities, and ordering quantities, easier to understand.

 If you’re reading this, you probably realize that keeping your inventory data with pen and paper, or on a spreadsheet, just won’t cut it.
-Good inventory software will make it easier for you to to track your inventory, allow many users access to it, offer you insight into your inventory activity, and keep an accurate historical record of what’s happened.
+Good inventory software will make it easier for you to to track your inventory and allow many users access to it.
+It also provides insight to your inventory activity, and helps keep an accurate historical record of what’s happened.

 The people who work with your stock and use your inventory system are the most critical element in establishing a pretty good inventory management system.
-You must make sure that these people know what to do with items that are received, taken from stock, reserved for future use, required for production, or who is responsible for making certain transactions, etc… In some cases this may only be one or two people, but there’s nothing wrong with writing down your policies and making sure they are followed.
+You must make sure that these people know what to do with items that are received, removed, reserved for future use, required for production.
+They also must know who is responsible for making certain transactions, etc… In some cases this may only be one or two people, but there’s nothing wrong with writing down your policies and making sure they are followed.
 You may want to share this basic inventory guide with them to reinforce the point.
-If you or the people you work with aren’t consistent about the way inventory is handled, it won’t matter what software you use, you will only experience frustration and failure.
+If you or the people you work with aren’t consistent in the way inventory is handled, it won’t matter what software you use, you will only experience frustration and failure.